US hits al-Shabab finance facilitators with sanctions | Law-Order

 - United States

+''We will continue to take action against the weapons smuggling and fundraising activities of al-Shabab and other al-Qaida affiliates.''
+Al-Shabab officially became an affiliate of al-Qaida, the Islamist association founded by Osama bin Laden, in 2012.
+The group maintains strong connections to al-Qaida's senior leaders and has financed al-Qaida's efforts worldwide.

-The US says Al-Shabab generates around $100 million per year through extorting local businesses and individuals, collecting fees on goods, and facilitating illicit trades.
+The US says Al-Shabab generates around USD 100 million per year through extorting local businesses and individuals, collecting fees on goods, and facilitating illicit trades.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)